 After the Committee receives its short code and completes a service order with m-Qube, m-Qube will work with the wireless service providers to gain access to their networks to communicate with mobile phone users.
-Even after CTIA has leased a short code to the Committee, the wireless service providers may permit or prohibit any type of text message program, and the wireless service providers may establish the conditions or rules that govern the manner in which a text message program may be operated.
+Even after CTIA has leased a short code to the Committee, the wireless service providers may permit or prohibit any type of text message program, and the wireless service providers may establish the conditions or rules that govern the

-- 1 The Committee will have no direct contractual relationship with the wireless service - 2 providers.
-Rather, m-Qube maintains its own contractual relationships with the wireless service - 3 providers, and any agreement between m-Qube and a wireless service provider would be an - 4 amendment to the standing master agreement between m-Qube and the wireless service provider. - 5 Due to trade secret concerns and antitrust regulations, the rates in these agreements are - 6 confidential and are not disclosed, including to the Committee.
-The requestors also represent - 7 that, aside from charitable programs where service is provided for free, wireless service - 8 providers do not offer different rates for specific types of text message programs.
+- 1 manner in which a text message program may be operated.
+The requestors represent that the - 2 wireless service providers will establish "objective and commercially reasonable" eligibility - 3 criteria for determining whether to permit or prohibit the use of a text message program. - 4 The Committee will have no direct contractual relationship with the wireless service - 5 providers.
+Rather, m-Qube maintains its own contractual relationships with the wireless service - 6 providers, and any agreement between m-Oube and a wireless service provider would be an - 7 amendment to the standing master agreement between in-Qube and the wireless service provider. - 8 Due to trade secret concerns and antitrust regulations, the rates in these agreements are - 9 confidential and are not disclosed, including to the Committee.
+The requestors also represent - 10 that, aside from charitable programs where service is provided for free, wireless service - providers do not offer different rates for specific types of text message programs.